MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/learning_goals.md

 - Learn how to get the most meaningful data from each situation.
 - Improve my abilities with Python and working with new libraries.
 - Improve my abilities to work in a team.

+### Mohamed Saeed

+- Deeply understand the meaning of data analysis.
+- Get the gist of data collection and data processing.
+- Improve in python programming with the aim to master advanced algorithms and techniques.g